 He produced MTV's Making the Band and won a Grammy Award for Best Rap Performance By a Duo or Group for "Shake Ya Tailfeather."

-In 1994, he had his first son, Justin Combs, with his ex-girlfriend, hip-hop fashion stylist Misa Hylton-Brim; he had his second son, Christian Casey Combs, with his girlfriend, actress and model Kim Porter.
+In 1993, he had his first son, Justin Combs, with his ex-girlfriend, hip-hop fashion stylist Misa Hylton.
+He had his second son, Christian Casey Combs, with his girlfriend, actress and model Kim Porter.
 His son Justin later played football at UCLA.
 He also has three daughters named D'Lila, Chance and Jessie.